 Appendix C: Procedure for Election of Council Delegates from and by Contingent Faculty

-The Chair solicits nominations (including self-nominations) by e-mail to a current list of the part-time lecturers and full-time non-tenure-track faculty teaching on the Newark campus, furnished annually by the Chancellor’s office, allowing one week for reply.
+The Chair solicits nominations (including self-nominations) by e-mail to a current list of contingent faculty teaching on the Newark campus, furnished annually by the Chancellor’s office, allowing one week for reply.
 The Chair then asks each nominee to confirm his or her willingness to serve and to furnish a brief statement including at a minimum the unit to which he or she is primarily attached.
 After allowing one week for receipt of nominee’s statements, and assuming there are more than two nominees, the Chair prepares a ballot including the statements and makes it available to the same list, with a deadline for return of ballots that will allow for results to be determined by April 30.
 In case there are only two nominees, they become the Council delegates without a ballot.